umbraco/UmbracoDocs/14/umbraco-cms/tutorials/multisite-setup.md

 ## Mapping the hostnames to individual websites/root nodes

 At this point, you should have several root nodes, where each is a separate website.
+By design, hostnames and cultures should be configured for each page, or you will experience 404 errors on the website.
 To map the hostnames to individual root nodes:

 1. Go to the **Content** section.
 2. Click **...** next to the root node you wish to assign the hostname to.